atrain42/atrain42/README.md

 ### Current Reading 📚:
 - Sapiens by Yuval Noah Harari
-- The Silent Patient by Alex Michaelides
+- Every Hand Revealed by Gus Hansen

 <!--
 **atrain42/atrain42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.